aridiosilva/Web-Techonologies/README.md

 - [*Design and accessibility Questions*](https://developer.mozilla.org/en-US/docs/Learn/Common_questions#Design_and_accessibility)

 # HTML5 Web Standard
 The actual Hypertext Markup Language Standard - HTML is the core language of nearly all web content.
+HyperText Markup Language is used to define and describe semantically the content (markup) of a web page in a well-structured format.
+HTML provides a means to create structured documents made up of blocks called HTML elements that are delineated by tags, written using angle brackets.
+Some introduce content into the page directly, others provide information about document text and may include other tags as sub-elements.
+Obviously, browsers do not display them, since they are used to interpret the content of the page.

 ## Specifications
 Link to the Web Technology Living Standards maintained at the Web Hypertext Application Technology Working Group (WHATWG)